mongodb/docs/source/reference/mongorestore.rst

    Limits the documents that :program:`mongorestore` imports to only those documents that match the JSON document specified as ``'<JSON>'``.
-Be sure to include the document in single quotes to avoid a poor interaction with your shell.
+Be sure to include the document in single quotes to avoid interaction with your system's shell environment.

-TODO poor interaction with shell again; not sure how you feel about these

 .. option:: --drop